nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 Node dumping
 ------------

-To dump the abstact syntax tree in human readable form, a `NodeDumper` can be used:
+To dump the abstract syntax tree in human readable form, a `NodeDumper` can be used:

 ```php
 <?php